DeadBread76/Raid-Toolbox/README.md

 A big toolkit of spamming tools for discord.

-Supports Both Windows and Linux.
-(Tested on Windows 10 Education/Professional and Ubuntu 18.10)
+Supports Windows, Linux and Android.
+(Tested on Windows 10 Education/Professional, Ubuntu 18.10 and Android 9 with Termux 0.72)

 ### Need any help?